winusebastian/devdocs/guides/v2.2/install-gde/prereq/php-settings.md

 {% include install/php-versions-template.md %}

 Magento 2.2.10 supports PHP 7.1 and 7.2.

-PHP version 7.0 is no longer supported in Magento 2.2.10.
-If you are on PHP 7.0 and plan on upgrading to v2.2.10, you must upgrade PHP to a supported version before upgrading Magento.
+{: .bs-callout-warning}
+PHP 7.0 reached [End of Life][] on January 1, 2019.
+While Magento 2.2.10 will install on PHP 7.0, we have not tested it and no fixes will be released for it.
+We recommend updating to a supported version of PHP.

 ## Verify PHP is installed {#centos-verify-php}